AmirIqbal1/bluelight-filter/README.md

 This is a simple blue light filter app for Linux Mint with Cinnamon desktop.
 The app uses the `xrandr` command to adjust the color temperature of the screen to a warmer temperature that reduces blue light.

+Also comes with "bluelight-filter-off.py", which turns off bluelight.

 Installation
 ------------